 The decor of private hospitals is also more welcoming for expats in China.
 Medical treatment at private medical facilities can cost much higher than at a public hospital in China.
 In fact, many insurers report that private hospitals are often more expensive than hospitals in the United States.
 With an international health insurance plan on hand, expats do not need to worry about the high medical expenditure and protect your financial security.

 If you are living in China or are planning to move there, an international health insurance plan can provide flexible and portable coverage along with worldwide service.
 It will not only let you select the hospital, but also the medical providers and doctors.
 A typical international health insurance plan will provide coverage options such as hospital coverage, outpatient treatment, medical emergency evacuation, routine health check-ups, dental & vision care, life coverage, disability coverage and accidental death.
 Expat health insurance premiums will vary depending on the coverage of the plan, your age, citizenship and several other factors.
 Some plans may not cover pre-existing medical conditions or may be able to provide coverage for your previous medical condition depending on the medical underwriter’s decision.

 Choose The Right International Health Insurance Broker for China

 We are very experienced in covering expatriates in China.
 As an independent broker, we can be of assistance when it comes to choosing international health insurance in China.
-Expat Financial offers several different international health insurance plans for expatriates across most parts of the globe.
-We also offer excellent service before and after you purchase your international health insurance plan.
+Expat Financial offers several different international health insurance for expatriates across most parts of the globe.
+We also offer excellent service before and after you purchase your international insurance financial plan.
 If you have questions about our international medical insurance plans or you want to discuss your needs and produce a customized quote, please contact us or complete the quote form.